Blog

 Category: Arkansas Environmental, Energy, and Water Law

-The Pipeline and Hazardous Materials Safety Administration (“PHMSA”) sent a December 11th Interpretive Letter to DG Advisor addressing the application of the federal Hazardous Materials Regulations (“HMR”) to what is described as a new agricultural fertilizer compound.
-PHMSA was responding to an…
+The United States Pipeline and Hazardous Materials Safety Administration (“PHMSA”) addressed in a January 6th Interpretive Letter clarification of the Hazardous Materials Regulations (“HMR”) applicable to the definition of a hazardous waste.
+PHMSA was responding to a July 15, 2025, email from…

 Read Full Post »